-It's hard to think of a more perfect location for our two courses in 2017 than south-west Spain's Extremadura region.
+It's hard to think of a better location for my 2019 writing course than south-west Spain's Extremadura.

-About twice the size of Wales, it holds some of the richest and most beautiful landscapes in the country - a blend of ancient agriculture, kaleidoscopic natural beauty and astonishing wildlife diversity.
-The area's steppes and unique oak parklands, known as dehesas, extend to a far horizon and have a history stretching back well before the Romans.
-They are a wonderful cultural landscape in their own right, but they are also home to some of the highest levels of natural abundance in Europe
+About twice the size of Wales, the area holds some of the richest landscapes in the country - a blend of ancient agriculture, kaleidoscopic natural beauty and wildlife diversity.
+Its steppes and unique oak parklands, known as dehesas, extend to the far horizon and have a history stretching back well before the Romans.
+They consitute a wonderful cultural landscape in their own right, but they are home to some of the highest levels of natural abundance in Europe

 Yet there will still be snow on the Gredos Mountains and the massive winter flocks of cranes will be feeding in the rice fields, offering us a chance to see one of the continent's most dramatic natural spectacles.
 Over the week we will be immersed in all that this glorious region has to offer.
 We will carefully explore how nature works, but also examine ways to express our encounters in words and images.
 It is a holiday for beginners wishing to develop new skills, right through to established writers looking to hone their work or to discover new approaches.
 Nature writing has never been more popular yet an ability to evoke mood, atmsophere, place and natural setting are part of the very foundations of writing, whether in memoir, fiction or poetry.
 The exercises and tutorials are designed to enrich all kinds of written expression that draw specifically on our natural surroundings.